 A quick scroll through #flattwists on Instagram will land you thousands of gorgeous variations of flat twists, all styled in different ways.
-Regular two strand twists, which can hang loosely, are usually best for natural hair, but flat twists can work well on both natural and relaxed textures.
-And while flat twists are touted for being a versatile hairstyle, they can lead to healthier hair, too.
+Regular two-strand twists, which can hang loosely, are usually best for natural hair, but flat twist hairstyles can work well on both natural and relaxed textures.
+And while they are touted for being a versatile hairstyle, they can lead to healthier hair, too.

 What Are Flat Twists?

 According to Michelle O’Connor, a professional hairstylist and the artistic director at Matrix, "flat twisting is a protective style that minimizes manipulation of hair on a daily basis.
-It’s therefore a path to healthier hair."
+It’s, therefore, a path to healthier hair."
 Whether they're the first step to achieving bouncy curls overnight (called a twist-out) or they're the base of a flattering updo, this is an easy, customizable style that anyone can achieve.

 Keep reading for a step-by-step guide on how to flat twist natural hair.

-To begin, use a rat tail comb like the Evolve Rat Tail Comb ($7) to part the hairline leading all the way back to the nape of the neck.
+To begin, use a rat tail comb like the Evolve Rat Tail Comb ($7) to part the hairline, leading back to the nape of the neck.

-O'Connor recommends determining what you’d like the finished result to look like and working backwards from there.
-"Figure out where you want your part line, how long you want to wear the style, if it's being worn as a protective style, or if it'll be a set to be pulled out solely for the purpose for creating definition."
+O'Connor recommends determining what you’d like the finished result to look like and working backward from there.
+"Figure out where you want your part line, how long you want to wear the style, if it's being worn as a protective style, or if it'll be a set to be pulled out solely for the purpose of creating definition," she says.